robocomp/robocomp/doc/apriltags.md

-#AprilTagsComp: wrapping AprilTags in RoboComp
+#aprilTagsComp: wrapping E. Olson's AprilTags in RoboComp

-AprilTags is an augmented reality tag system developed by E. Olson at U. of Michigan, USA.
+AprilTags is an augmented reality tag system developed by E. Olson at the U. of Michigan, USA.
 A complete explanation and related papers can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
 There is a C++ version written by Michael Kaes [here](http://people.csail.mit.edu/kaess/apriltags/) which is the one we use.

-April tags are AR tags designed to be easily detected by (robot) cameras.
-Understand them as a visual fiducial (artificial features) system that uses a 2D bar code style “tag”, allowing full 6 DOF localization of features from a single image.
-It is designed such that the camera can detect these tags even at odd conditions.
-When the tag is seen by the camera, the algorithm computes the tag's complete pose defining its own reference system relative to the camera (i.e Location of the tag is known).
-This reference system is defined as follows: If we look perpendicularly to a non rotated tag, The Z+ axis comes out towards us from the center of the tag plane, The X+ axis points leftwards and the Y+ axis points upwards (a left-hand reference system).
+April tags are AR tags designed to be esily detected by (robot) cameras.
+When the tag is seen by the camera, the algorithm computes the tag's complete pose defining its own reference system relative to the camera.
+This reference system is defined as follows: if we look perpendicularly to a non rotated tag, the Z+ axis comes out away from us from the center of the tag plane, the X+ axis points rightwards and the Y+ axis points upwards (a left-hand reference system).
 The values computed by *apriltagsComp* are the translation vector from the camera to the center of the tag's reference system, and the three Euler angles that encode the relative orientation of the tag's reference system wrt to the camera reference system.

 The *AprilTags.cdsl* file specifies how *apriltagsComp* has been generated and how it can be re-generated: